Illinois May Be The Next State To Legalize Recreational Marijuana

 “The consequences of this bill are far reaching and will have devastating impacts on citizens, communities and youth.
 Illinois lawmakers must take a smart, commonsense approach, and not welcome in another addiction-for-profit industry into the state,” Kevin Samet, the founder and president of Smart Approaches to Marijuana, said in response to the legalization proposal.

-During his proposal, Pritzker insists the revenue legalizing marijuana will bring into Illinois will assist in some of the heavy debts the state is currently buried under.
+During his proposal, Pritzker insists that the revenue legalizing marijuana will bring into Illinois will assist in some of the heavy debts the state is currently buried under.

 Illinois Gov. J.B.
 Pritzker says he's reached an agreement with key lawmakers on a plan to legalize recreational marijuana in the state starting next year. https://t.co/bCD0BJkCJ0